Dispersive determination of fourth generation quark masses: FORMALISM AND TOP QUARK MASS

 where the factors independent of $\omega$ have been dropped for simplicity.

-The band of the $bb$ curve is induced by the variation of the bottom quark mass $m_b$ in the range $m_b=(4.16\pm 0.01)$ GeV.
-The result for the $db$ channel is less sensitive to $m_b$, but depends more strongly on the methods of determining $\bar\omega_{db}$ as seen before.
+The band of the $bb$ curve is induced by the variation of the bottom quark mass $m_b$ in the range $m_b=(4.15\pm 0.01)$ GeV with roughly 1$\sigma$ deviation from the value $4.18^{+0.03}_{-0.02}$ GeV in \cite{PDG}.
+The considered error of $m_b$ is also compatible with that obtained in Ref.~\cite{FermilabLattice:2018est}.
+The result for the $db$ channel is less sensitive to $m_b$, but depends more strongly on the methods of determining $\bar\omega_{db}$ as mentioned before.
 Namely, the band of the $db$ curve is mainly attributed to the latter source of uncertainties with $\bar\omega_{db}$ being lowered to $0.0503$ GeV$^{-1}$.
-The derivative $D_{sb}(m_Q)$ is stable with respect to various sources of uncertainties: for instance, changing the strange-quark mass $m_s$ by 10\% causes only about 1\% effects.
+The derivative $D_{sb}(m_Q)$ is stable with respect to various sources of uncertainties; for instance, changing the strange-quark mass $m_s$ by 10\% causes only about 1\% effects.
 It is the reason why the $sb$ curve discloses a narrow band.
-Every curve in Fig.~\ref{fig2}(b) indicates the existence of multiple roots.
+Every curve in Fig.~\ref{fig3}(b) indicates the existence of multiple roots.
 It has been checked that the second derivatives are larger at higher roots \cite{Li:2023dqi}, so smaller roots are preferred in the viewpoint of maximizing the stability windows in $\omega$.
-Figure~\ref{fig2}(b) shows that the three derivatives first vanish simultaneously around $m_Q\approx 173$ GeV, as manifested by the intersection of the three curves in the interval $(170\;{\rm GeV}, 175\;{\rm GeV})$, which corresponds to the location of the peak overlap in Fig.~\ref{fig2}(a).
-This value of $m_Q$, as a common solution to the considered channels, is identified as the physical top quark mass, which agrees well with the observed one $m_t=(172.69\pm 0.30)$ GeV \cite{PDG}.
+Figure~\ref{fig3}(b) shows that the three derivatives first vanish simultaneously around $m_Q\approx 173$ GeV, as manifested by the intersection of the three curves in the interval $(170\;{\rm GeV}, 176\;{\rm GeV})$, which corresponds to the location of the peak overlap in Fig.~\ref{fig3}(a).
+To be explicit, we read off the roots $m_Q=169.1^{+9.5}_{-1.1}$ GeV for the $db$ channel, $m_Q=176.2\pm 0.6$ GeV for the $sb$ channel and $m_Q=175.7^{+7.3}_{-6.3}$ GeV for the $bb$ channel in Fig.~\ref{fig3}(b).
+The result of $m_Q$, as a common solution to the considered channels, is identified as the physical top quark mass, which agrees well with the observed one $m_t=(172.69\pm 0.30)$ GeV \cite{PDG}.